We welcome visitors to our church and want you to enjoy your visit.

 Please note that Churchside is a narrow one-way street.
 There is no parking but cars can drop passengers at the main church entrance if they enter Churchside from Queen Street.
 Cars are not able to reach the Church directly from Market Street due to the one-way system.

-Every Wednesday from 2-4pm we are open especially for visitors.
+Every Wednesday and Saturday from 2-4pm we are open especially for visitors.
 Welcome staff are on hand to answer any questions.

 Please note at all other times that, unfortunately, our church currently has to be kept locked.
 We plan in the future to keep it open during daylight hours.
 When church is closed contact 01724 734285 for access.